kevinearls/SplitsVille/README.md

 Kevin Earls
 Capstone Project for Kodeco iOS boot camp.
 ## Basic explanation of the app
 Splitsville is inspired by the popular iOS app [SplitWise](https://www.splitwise.com) which allows a group of people traveling together to keep track of shared expenses.
 Since I will not be writing a full back end at this time, this will not have the full functionality of SplitWise.
 Instead, one person will add friends on their app and enter all the expense for everyone.

 - The app user will add themselves as a friend, and then can add other friends to the app.
-Each friend can have an image and preferred currency.
+Each friend will have an image and preferred currency.
 - They can then add trips, and select known friends to be on trips.
 During the trip they can add expenses, noting who paid for this and what the amount was in what currency.
-- There will be a running account of which friends are owed money by others, and in what currency.
+- There will be a balances tab which will calculate which friends are owed money by others, and in what currency.
--  Currency conversion rates will be the API part of this project, as they will be obtained from
-- a known and respected public source.
+- Currency conversion rates will be the API part of this project, as they will be obtained from a known and respected public source.

 ## How I will fulfill requirements